paulseabrook/blackjack/README.md

 `// create new "shuffled" array with array of objects for cards randomized `

-`// variable to store dealer bank amount (may be located in play function so that it can be reset) `
+`// variable to store dealer bank amount (may be located in render function so that it can be reset) `

-`// once hand is dealt, temporary variable to store how close dealer is to 21 `
+`// once hand is dealt, temporary variable to store how close dealer is to 21  (may be located in render function so that it can be reset) `

-`// variable to store player bank amount (may be located in play function so that it can be reset) `
+`// variable to store player bank amount (may be located in render function so that it can be reset) `

-`// once hand is dealt, temporary variable to store how close player is to 21 `
+`// once hand is dealt, temporary variable to store how close player is to 21 (may be located in render function so that it can be reset) `

 `// variable to store temporary "pot" amount (this may be local in scope within a function)`